projectriff/projectriff.io/docs/v0.4/invokers/node.md

 When done with the function, delete the function resource to stop creating new builds.

-> Images built by the function will continue to exist in the container registry and may continue to be consumed by a runtime.
+> NOTE: Images built by the function continue to exist in the container registry and may continue to be consumed by a runtime.

 ```sh
 riff function delete square